AILS-II: An Adaptive Iterated Local Search Heuristic for the Large-scale Capacitated Vehicle Routing Problem: Introduction

-AILS-II has two phases, one that considers the traditional AILS flow and another that intensifies the search using the solutions of the elite set.
-This approach has an equivalent computational cost in the two phases regardless of the problem size.
-Computational experiments with small- and medium-size instances show that AILS-II is very competitive with AILS-PR and HGS.
-However, the experiments on instances with more than 700 customers indicate that AILS-II is consistently better than the other algorithms.
+This paper introduces a new version of AILS, called AILS-II, specially designed to efficiently solve large-scale CVRP instances.
+Several components were modified from the previous version of AILS to allow the processing of a large amount of data.
+Computational experiments with small- and medium-size instances show that AILS-II is very competitive with FILO and HGS.
+In addition, the experiments on large-scale instances with more than 336 customers indicate that AILS-II is consistently better than the other algorithms.
+AILS-II is available at the IJOC GitHub repository \citep{Maximoetal2024}.

 The rest of the paper is organized as follows.
 Section \ref{sec:problem} presents the description of the CVRP and the main notations used throughout the paper.
 Section \ref{sec:proposedAILS} introduces AILS-II and presents different approaches for controlling the perturbation degree and acceptance criteria.
-Section \ref{sec:EC} reports the results of computational experiments comparing AILS-II with AILS-PR and HGS.
-Finally, in Section \ref{sec:conclusao}, we draw some conclusions and suggest some future research directions.
+Section~\ref{codeorganization} shows a summary of the code organization and presents all parameters required to run the algorithm.
+Section~\ref{example} presents an example of how to solve a CVRP instance.
+Section~\ref{sec:EC} reports the results of computational experiments comparing AILS-II with other algorithms from the literature.
+Finally, in Section \ref{sec:conclusao}, we draw some conclusions and suggest future research directions.

-\section{Problem description}
+\section{Problem Description}

-The Capacitated Vehicle Routing Problem (CVRP) can be modeled on an undirected graph $G=(V,E)$, where $V = \{0,1,\ldots,n\}$ is the set of $n+1$ vertices and $E$ the set of edges.
+The Capacitated Vehicle Routing Problem (CVRP) can be defined on an undirected graph $G=(V,E)$, where $V = \{0,1,\ldots,n\}$ is the set of $n+1$ vertices and $E$ the set of edges.
 The depot is represented by the vertex $0$ and the other vertices in the subset $V_c = V\setminus \{0\}$ represent the $n$ customers.
-Each edge $\{i,j\} \in E$ has a non-negative weight $d_{i,j}$ that represents the cost associated with a vehicle moving between vertices $i$ and $j$.
+Each edge $\{i,j\} \in E$ has a non-negative weight $d_{ij}$ that represents the cost associated with a vehicle moving between vertices $i$ and $j$.